By Alyse Bacine

 Importance of Breathwork in Modern Wellness

 The rising prevalence of stress-related conditions, anxiety disorders, and trauma responses has created an unprecedented need for effective modalities that address the physiological underpinnings of psychological distress.
-Breathwork has emerged as particularly relevant because it directly engages the autonomic nervous system—the foundation of our stress response that remains inaccessible primarily to cognitive approaches alone.
+Breathwork has emerged as particularly relevant because it directly engages the autonomic nervous system—the foundation of our stress response that remains mainly inaccessible to cognitive approaches alone.

 Roles and Responsibilities of a Breathwork Coach